yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 # macos-kvm-pci-passthrough
 A guide to macOS virtualization on Ubuntu Server 18.04 + Debian 10, done completely through the command line, no GUI required.

-Warning: There are a few annoying bugs with macOS virtualization and I wouldn't recommend the VM as a desktop replacement.
-For example, the mouse cursor jumps around when hovering over hyperlinks.
-Dropdown menus sometimes appear in the bottom left corner. iMovie crashes regularly when importing videos into the timeline.
-Preview has bugs when using the magnifier.
-Airplay audio has synchronization bugs with video.
-The volume control in the menubar keeps glitching.
-With all this said, however, it is extremely useful as a server, so I recommend the following tutorial to those who want it simply as a VM.

 Virtualization technology has matured a lot in the past few years.
 The two biggest features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
 KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
 If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.
 Furthermore, you can even pass through ethernet cards and USB controllers.

 ## Prerequisites